Omaha officer followed policy when he fatally shot a fleeing man 8 times, police chief says

 Schmaderer said Zendejas first spotted a heavy weight in Phipps’ hoodie as he ran.

-Asked by reporters Wednesday whether Phipps’ gun was accidentally pointed at officers because he was falling, Schmaderer said that is “entirely possible.”
+Asked by reporters whether Phipps’ gun was accidentally pointed at officers because he was falling, Schmaderer said that was “entirely possible.”
 But he questioned why Phipps still had possession of the gun and had not thrown it to the side.
 Schmaderer said Zendejas was also concerned about the risk to a public transit stop nearby.

 “We really don’t know what Mr. Phipps’ intent was,” Schmaderer said.
 “But when that gun started to be pointed to him and he had it in his hand, that officer’s authorized at that point to defend himself.”